+If your vape coil keeps burning out, you need to first make sure you are using the vape device as intended.
 While this might seem obvious, the first port of call when your coil is burning is to ensure that it is properly saturated with e-liquid.
 Allowing your tank to run on empty while still vaping will inevitably cause dry burn, which can permanently damage the coil.

-The simple solution is of course to ensure your tank remains at least half full, however as this is not always possible, try to at least ensure the wicking ports of your coil are covered.
+The simple solution is of course to ensure your tank remains at least half full; however, as this is not always possible, try to at least ensure the wicking ports of your coil are covered.

 Wicking ports are usually seen at the base of the coil, exposed within the tank to allow the absorption of e-liquid.
 Take note of the location of your ports, some are higher up the body of the coil than others, which will mean your minimum fill level for safe use will also increase.

 Different coils are designed to be used with specific e-liquid types.
-50-50 e-liquids like in the EDGE Core Range, are best paired with lower powered devices using coils with a rating of 1.0ohm or above such as the EDGE Pro which uses 1.2ohm coils.
+50-50 e-liquids like in the EDGE Core Range, are best paired with lower-powered devices using coils with a rating of 1.0ohm or above such as the EDGE Pro, which uses 1.2ohm coils.

-These coils are easily identifiable by having smaller wicking ports, owing to the thinner consistency of 50-50 e-liquids which can easily absorb through the smaller openings.
+These coils are easily identifiable by having smaller wicking ports, owing to the thinner consistency of 50-50 e-liquids, which can easily absorb through the smaller openings.

 Sub-ohm coils need more power to heat up and evaporate the thick e-liquid to create massive clouds of vapour.
 This is why they are used in larger devices with a high wattage output.

-Using High-VG e-liquid in a device with a 50-50 coil with tiny wicking ports, will struggle to absorb the e-liquid properly.
+Using high-VG e-liquid in a device with a 50-50 coil with tiny wicking ports will struggle to absorb the e-liquid properly.
 If the user vapes very regularly, the coil will quickly dry out in patches, or completely.
 When this occurs, it will often burn out.

 Many vapers unknowingly use the wrong e-liquid with the wrong type of device, leading to frustration when their coils keep burning without clear reason.
 Avoid this pitfall by checking the rating of your coil, it will be printed on the coil itself or on its packaging.

-If the coil has a number of 0.9ohms or below, it is sub ohm – you should use HVG e-liquid with this.
+If the coil has a number of 0.9ohms or below, it is sub-ohm - you should use HVG e-liquid with this.

-If the coil is rated 1.0ohm or above, it should be used with 50-50 e-liquid to avoid the risk of a burnout.
+If the coil is rated 1.0ohm or above, it should be used with 50-50 e-liquid to avoid the risk of burnout.